KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 35 : Retrieve Vehicles with largest Engine

 The task is to display all vehicles that have the largest engine capacity in the database.

+## Problem 36 : Retrieve Vehicles Below Average Engine Capacity

+The task is display all vehicles with engine capacity smaller than the average across all vehicles.